 Summer is the peak travel season, but it’s still the best time to visit Niagara Falls.
 Many of the attractions revolve around the water and as I mentioned you will get wet.
 It’s not fun to be wet when it is cold.

 Some of my favorite attractions, like Cave of the Winds, are not even open during the off-season.
-Visiting Niagara Falls in winter won’t give you the full experience.
+Still, visiting Niagara Falls in winter is better than not at all.
 I would love to see the Falls frozen, but I wouldn’t want to be out in that cold.

 Pay in Canadian Dollars in Canada